-- Bleeding is the number one cause of preventable prehospital combat death. - Remain tactically vigilant and maintain security at all times or you could become a casualty. - Document all assessment and care on the DD Form 1380.
+Remember that bleeding is the number one cause of preventable prehospital combat death:

+- Remain tactically vigilant and maintain security at all times, or you could become a casualty. - Document all assessment and care on the DD Form 1380.

 SLIDE 21 - CHECK ON LEARNING